 - Add the banana mixture and the vanilla extract to the mixer.
 Mix on medium speed for another 2-3 minutes or until the banana is fully incorporated.

-- While the mixer is running, whisk together the flour, cornstarch, baking powder and salt in a bowl.
+- While the mixer is running, whisk together the flour, baking powder and salt in a bowl.

 - Stop the mixer and add the dry ingredients a little at a time to the dough, using a spatula to mix it in until smooth.
-When the dry ingredients are fully incorporated, add in the chocolate chips and mix.
+When the dry ingredients are fully incorporated, add in the chocolate and mix.
 The dough should be fluffy.

-- Bake at 375F for 13-14 minutes – a trick here is to take them out when they still look slightly underdone, just trust me!
+- Bake at 375°F for 13-14 minutes – a trick here is to take them out when they still look slightly underdone, just trust me!

 - Smack the baking sheet on the counter a few times to help flatten the cookies.
 This is an imperative step!
 They’ll come out a bit tall, but smack the sheet on the counter a few times and watch them spread like magic.
 Use a bowl or cup to swirl around the edges of the cookie, helping to form them into perfect circles.
+Sprinkle with flakey salt to finish.

 - Let the cookies cool for 15 minutes before eating, then enjoy!